Best Coffee places in downtown Reykjavik

 Their website

-The names translates to the Coffee Roaster and it’s location is perfect on the main shopping street of Laugavegur.
-Me and my guides think it’s a perfect place to work, learn and / or read :).
-Good cup of coffee and great carrot cake.
-I recommend going up to the 2nd floor and get a table by the window so you can watch the shoppers while you zip on your Espresso.
+The names translate to the Coffee Roaster, and its location is perfect on the main shopping street of Laugavegur.
+My guides and I think it’s a perfect place to work, study and/or read because of its homey atmosphere.
+They also have a good cup of coffee and a great carrot cake.
+I recommend going up to the 2nd floor and getting a table by the window to watch the shoppers while you zip on your Espresso.

 Opening hours: